sumahiremath/buildtales/_posts/2025-08-17-ach-correction-codes-fix-log-prove.md

 Auditors, operators, and seasoned practitioners all recommend a few extra guardrails:

 - **Maintain Audit Logs**: Track every correction, when it was made, and by whom.
 This isn't optional—it's your defense if questioned.
+- **Validate NOC Data Before Applying:** Occasionally, corrected data in an NOC is itself wrong.
+Add error handling to detect bad routing numbers, mismatched names, or impossible account formats before blindly updating records.
-- **Automate Updates Where Possible**: Manual fixes increase the risk of human error.
+- **Automate Updates**: Manual fixes increase the risk of human error.
+- **Check for Data Differences Before Updating:** If you receive both the NACHA file and a webhook event, confirm the data is actually different before applying the update—this prevents overwriting valid information with duplicates.
 - **Monitor Repeat Offenders**: If the same account keeps producing NOCs, dig deeper—maybe your customer database is out of sync with their bank.
 - **Train Your Ops Team**: Everyone should know that a correction is not a low-priority task.
 - **Think ROI**: Every ignored NOC costs you real dollars.
 Treat compliance as cost control.